xmahbub/INT301/README.md

 </p>

-# Nmap is our Preferd Opensource Software
+# Nmap is our preferred Opensource Software

 nmap is a powerful and widely-used network exploration and security auditing tool.
 The -Pn, -sV, and -sC options are used to customize the scan and perform various types of tests.